JoelSusaya/Susaya-Digital/_pages/splash.md

   - image_path: /assets/images/alexander-sinn-KgLtFCgfC28-unsplash.webp
     alt: "Heart made of ones and zeros"
     title: "We Love Getting Technical"
-    excerpt: "From the basics of XML sitemaps and robots.txt to more advanced topics such as optimizing the critical rendering path and Google's new page experience ranking, we love it all!"
+    excerpt: "From the basics of XML sitemaps and robots.txt to more advanced topics such as site migrations and optimizing the critical rendering path, we have you covered with the up-to-date industry practices."
 feature_row3:
   - image_path: /assets/images/claudio-schwarz-uENjpJ0sCb0-unsplash.webp
     alt: "Google search on a smartphone"